narwhalacademy/zebra-crossing/README.md

   - [Mention](https://mention.com) 💰
 - **Monitor and archive webpages that mention you**.
 Recommended tool:
   - [ChangeTower](https://changetower.com/).
-- **Log (date, time, description, screenshot, URL) incidents in whatever program/app is most accessible for you.** If there’s a lot of phone-only content, use the [Hunchly](https://hunch.ly/) mobile app.
+- **Log (date, time, description, screenshot, URL) incidents in whatever program/app is most accessible for you.** If there’s a lot of phone screenshots, use the [Hunchly Mobile](https://hunch.ly/mobile) app to organize and annotate them.
 - **If future legal action is likely, pay [Page Vault](https://www.page-vault.com) to capture a snapshot of a website.** Ask a lawyer to file an [evidence preservation request](https://onlinesos.org/blog/evidence-preservation-i-e-litigation-hold-request) with the relevant online platform.

 #### Decide on a course of action